thearn/webcam-pulse-detector/README.md

 isolated in about 15 seconds.
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over.
-The sensitivity of this feature can be tweaked on line 32 of [get_pulse.py](get_pulse.py), along with other mutable parameters of the analysis.
+The sensitivity of this feature can be tweaked by changing `data_spike_limit` on line 31 of [get_pulse.py](get_pulse.py).
+Other mutable parameters of the analysis can be changed here as well.

 TODO:
 ------